jeff1evesque/whisper/README.md

 ###Overview

 This project utilizes the [*WebSocket Protocol*](https://developer.mozilla.org/en-US/docs/WebSockets).
-Some configurations need to be made at each end, in order for WebSockets to be able to communicate from the browser to the server (and vice versa):
+Some configurations need to be made at each end, in order for WebSocket to be able to communicate from the browser to the server (and vice versa):

 First, a WebSocket server needs to be defined.
 Since [*AutobahnPython*](https://github.com/tavendo/AutobahnPython) is the chosen server-side implementation, the corresponding [`server.py`](https://github.com/jeff1evesque/whisper/blob/master/websocket/server.py) will need to utilize the respective [interfaces](https://github.com/tavendo/AutobahnPython/blob/master/autobahn/autobahn/websocket/interfaces.py).